 How do I start FE-R?

-- After attending, make selections from a catalog of available research projects.
+- Make selections from a catalog of available research projects.

 - Once matched to a research project, interview with an FE-R Mentor